GoosiferIO/ZooBerry-Docs/docs/zt1/Reference/entity_ids.md

 | Aquatic | `9413` |
 | Bad-Habitat | `9414` |

+## Attributions:

-Thank you to Khaydar for his contributions to the animal entity list.
+[^1]: Thank you to Khaydar for his contributions to the animal entity list.